 Self-defence is the measure of defending the well-being and health of oneself from harm.
 When facing danger, people mostly feel defeated, useless.
 That doesn’t need to be the case.
 An immediate threat of violence can be countered through physical self-defence.
 Most of the time, the success of a self-defence action stands in the physical and mental preparedness of the defender.

 It is not enough to be physically fit to counter an attack; one must have mental self-defence preparedness in order to get in the proper mindset to successfully execute a physical self-defence technique.
 This is a very important factor as without the mental tenacity and toughness to execute the defensive techniques, a skilled physical execution might prove to be inefficient under stress.

-Shindokan Karate initiated a series of Self-defence classes meant to prepare its students both mentally and physically for situations where they will need to take self-defence measures in order to protect themselves from harm.
+Shindokan Karate initiated a series of Self-defense classes meant to prepare its students both mentally and physically for situations where they will need to take self-defense measures in order to protect themselves from harm.

 Shindokan self-defense students achieve the ability to focus strictly on the successful outcome of a dangerous situation.
 Each of them will be able, in the end, to go under, over, through and around any obstacle while driven by pure self-preservation instincts.

 Self-defense isn’t a form of martial arts.
 These classes don’t teach set patterns, as real-life dangerous situations are unpredictable and involve real resistance and pressure, not just pretend moves as those in a gym class.
 Some of the techniques taught in most classes of this type help the defender end the attack as soon as possible by: hitting the attacker with hand and elbow strikes, kicking the attacker in the vulnerable parts of the body and forcing the attacker to loosen his grip.